evolution-gaming/scala-bootcamp/src/main/scala/com/evolutiongaming/bootcamp/monitoring/ReadMe.md

 ```
 #### Linux and Windows
 - Instead of `host.docker.internal` paste your host machine IP address.
+- On Linux it also may require for you to bind an monitoring app `com.evolutiongaming.bootcamp.monitoring.Main` to specific IP address,
+not to just `localhost`

 - Redeploy docker stack.
 ```bash